FireflyArtsCollective/ffagc/README.md

 * Make a backup of the previous production table in the db/ folder

-* Reset the database with `bundle exec rake db:reset`.
+* Reset the database with `bundle exec rake db:reset RAILS_ENV=production`.
 THIS WILL DELETE ALL DATA, so you may want to make a backup of the existing db first.

 * Copy the grants table into the new production folder: